helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 We see that the distribution is not centered, with certain brands getting an advantage on the other, due to hardware and software implementation.
 Bobcat ( faster ECC ) and Kerlink ( MCU intergrated ECC ) takes advantage over the other manufacturer.

+The timing given above evolves based on the gateway-rs evolution, the manufacturer firmware improvement and my not be accurate at the day of the reading.
+This aimed to illustrate how a single piece of hardware in the solution, will have a significant impact on the PoC response time.

 ## Packet Processing Waterfall